Xiao's Conjecture on Canonically Fibered Surfaces: Introduction

 The paper is organized as follows.
-In \secref{SECBASIC} and \secref{SECEXTREME}, we review the known facts about canonically fibered surfaces in general and those of relative genus $5$.
+In \S \ref{SECBASIC}, we review the known facts about canonically fibered surfaces in general and those of relative genus $5$.
 Most of these results were due to A. Beauville and G. Xiao and no originality is pretended on our part.
-Our proof of \thmref{THMGENUS5} starts in \secref{SEC3QUADRICS}, where we construct the pseudo relative canonical model of $X/C$ as described above.
-And we complete our proof in \secref{SECNC}.
+In \S \ref{SECOUTLINE}, we give a sketch of our proof of Theorem \ref{THMGENUS5}.
+Our proof starts in \S \ref{SEC3QUADRICS}, where we construct a {\em pseudo relative canonical model} $Y/C$ of $X/C$.
+In \S \ref{SECNC}, we carry out numerical computations on $Y/C$ and reduce our main theorem to an inequality on a certain type of double surface singularities.
+Finally, we complete our proof by proving this inequality in \S \ref{SECDSS}.